Allocation Assist

 Do I have to pay UK tax on my income from Dubai?

-A main attraction for Doctors relocating to work in the United Arab Emirates is that there is no income tax.
-Your take-home pay is exactly the same as your salary!
+A main attraction for doctors relocating to work in the United Arab Emirates is that there is no income tax.
+Your take-home pay is the same as your salary.

 At Allocation Assist, some doctors relocating from the UK have asked if their income will be taxable in their home country.
 The short answer is no, but read on for more precise details.